baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 - **Organization**: The Pulumi organization name.
 - **Project Name**: The name of the Pulumi project.
 - **Stack**: The name of the Pulumi stack.
+- **StackReference**: This helper function ensures that a project correctly references stacks within the same organization and environment.
+  For example, the `dev` stack of project `az-02-hub-vnet` will reference the `dev` stack of project `az-01-shared`.
+  This mechanism prevents cross-environment resource referencing, ensuring that resources from different environments (e.g., dev and prod) are kept isolated and properly aligned within the intended environment.

   > For more details, please refer to the [source code here](https://github.com/baoduy/drunk-azure-pulumi-articles/blob/main/az-commons/README.md).

 ---